RubixML/Sentiment/README.md

 # Text Sentiment Analyzer

-This is a multi layer feed forward neural network for text sentiment classification (*positive* or *negative*) trained on 25,000 movie reviews from the [IMDB](https://www.imdb.com/) movie reviews website.
-The dataset also provides another 25,000 samples which we use to validate the model.
-This example project demonstrates text feature representation and deep learning using a type of neural network classifier called a [Multi Layer Perceptron](https://docs.rubixml.com/en/latest/classifiers/multi-layer-perceptron.html).
+This is a multi layer feed forward neural network for text sentiment classification trained on 25,000 movie reviews from the [IMDB](https://www.imdb.com/) movie reviews website.
+The dataset also provides another 25,000 samples which we use after training to test the model.
+This example project demonstrates text feature representation and deep learning in Rubix ML using a neural network classifier called a [Multi Layer Perceptron](https://docs.rubixml.com/en/latest/classifiers/multi-layer-perceptron.html).

 - **Difficulty**: Hard
-- **Training time**: Long
+- **Training time**: Hours
 - **Memory needed**: > 8G

 ## Installation